janzheng/Meteor-React-Alt-Base/README.md

 All files are organized according to Base 4, so many of the files and folders are differently laid out than in the tutorial.
 I think it's for the better, as Base 4 has fewer files and folders, so finding what you need is less of a rabbit hunt.

 Naming is very important, as it can easily help developers, especially someone from outside the project, understand how everything fits together.
 The tutorial makes some hasty decisions on naming files, collections, and react components that can add to confusion.
+It's important to remember that the ultimate goal is to keep things simple, understandable and easily maintainable, sometimes even at the cost of consistency.

 For example, the component for displaying all public posts is called `PostsIndex` and the publication is named `postsIndex`, which makes it easy to understand that they're connected, but does not describe what the publication does.

 This sections shows my thinking in establishing a better pattern for understandability and searchability.

+#### Components

+The tutorial used some very confusing names for components, containers, and pages regarding Posts.
+It's not clear at all that for example that `posts-list` is for authenticated users only.
+Names have been changed to indiciate better what the component does, and `__` is used to denote a differentiating attribute (for example authenticated vs. public post list).
+Attributes are attached to the end of a name (e.g. PostList__Auth) to keep the component name listed together in the file browser.

+We should also take care to ensure that the Component name matches that of a file name, as this will make importing components more intuitive.

+##### Authenticated Post List
+* `posts-list.js` File -> `post-list__auth.js`
+* `PostsList` Component -> `PostList__Auth`

+##### Public Post List
+* `public-post.js` File -> `list-list__public.js`
+* `PublicPosts` Component -> `PostList__Public`

+#### /API/

+The API folder combines files for both the client and server.
+Although `methods.js` and `publications.js` are identically named, the Collection and Schema file (e.g. `posts.js`) are different, breaking consistency.
+I've renamed them `collection.js` to be consistent.

+Note that the /api/documents/ folder has been left alone

+* `api/files/files.js` -> `collection.js`
+* `api/posts/posts.js` -> `collection.js`

 #### Collections